Jessicalorenne/demo-repo/README.md

-#demo repository
+# Demo repository

-Learning to navigate git and github for my she Codes workshop exercise.
+Learning to navigate git and github for my she Codes workshop exercise and projects.